-Implement Levenshtein Distance
+Implement Levenshtein Distance(Also done in HW3P2)

 1 Introduction

 Key new concepts: Sequence-to-sequence conversion, Encoder-decoder architectures, Attention.

 Mandatory implementation: Encoder-decoder architecture, Attention.
 Your solution must implement an encoder-decoder architecture with attention.
 While it may be possible to solve the homework using other architectures, you will not get marks for implementing those.